Center for Humanitarian Logistics and Regional Development (CHORD)

 Prof. Dr. Andreas Kilian Gernert

-Assistant Professor for Sustainable Operations
+Assistant Professor of Sustainable Operations

 View profile